Next Generation Jammer: Characteristics

 L3Harris and Northrop Grumman are developing the NGJ low-band (NGJ-LB) expected to operate from 0.1-2 GHz and high-band (NGJ-HB) expected to operate from 6-18 GHz complementing the NGJ-MB which reportedly operates from 2-6 GHz.
 By comparison, the AN/ALQ-99 being replaced by the NGJ operated from 0.064-20 GHz.

 Deployment

 The AN/ALQ-249(V)1 Next Generation Jammer Mid-Band deployed for the first time in combat sometime in 2024 with Electronic Attack Squadron 133 (VAQ-133), assigned to the Carrier Strike Group (CSG), against Iran-backed Houthis in Yemen.

+The Royal Australian Air Force displayed an EA-18G Growler aircraft fitted with two AN/ALQ-249(V)1 Next Generation Jammer Mid-Band pods in December 2025.